RParedesPalacios/Layers/Tutorial/readme.md

 ### Training several networks

 Note that in the previous example, N1 and N2 could be trained with different data sets.
 For instance the supervised network (N2) can be trained with a small data set while the unsupervised (N1) can be trained with all the available data (with and without labels).
-In this scenario it could be more interesting to train both netwroks simultaneously, a few bathces each network.
-To this end we can use a commnand where we specify how many repetitions, iterations and batches per network and a list of networks:
+In this scenario it could be more interesting to train both networks simultaneously, a few batches each network.
+To this end we can use a command where we specify how many repetitions, iterations and batches per network and a list of networks:

 ~~~c
  train(30,10,5,N1,N2)